 Number of individuals: A large sample offers more confidence for a more reliable data set.
 SHEP protocol requires a minimum of 100 individual invertebrates to be picked and identified per sample.
-134 invertebrates were identified in this sample.
-This sample size is good.
+196 invertebrates were identified in this sample.
+This sample size is adequate.

-Dominant Family: The dominant family was Gammaridae (scuds).
-Gammaridae dominated 24% of the sample, and has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
-They are closely related to Hyalellidae (note the pollution tolerance difference).
+Dominant Family: The dominant family was Gammaridae (Crustacean) has a tolerance value of 4 on a scale of 0-10 (the lower the tolerance value, the lower their tolerance to pollution).
+They are closely related to Hyalellidae.
 The distinction between the two families is the flagellum found on the antennae of Gammaridae.
 They are important food sources for fish and invertebrate predators.
-They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter (Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
+They can be extremely abundant in water bodies without fish and are important in the breakdown of organic matter.
+(Guide to Aquatic Invertebrates of the Upper Midwest, R.W.
 Bouchard, Jr).

-Number of Families: In 2013, 15 families were identified in the sample.
-This compares to 20 families in 2012 and 11 families in 2011.
+Number of Families: 10 families were identified in the sample.
+This compares to 15 families in 2013 and 15 families in 2012.
 In general, a more diverse sample suggests a healthier stream environment.

 EPT: Ephemeroptera-Plecoptera-Tricoptera (Mayfly-Stonefly-Caddisfly) are three Orders of invertebrates with low tolerance to pollution.
 The more of these families in a sample, the better.
 In healthy streams, more than 10-12 EPT families is considered good; in an urban area like the Rice Creek Watershed, 3-5 EPT families is considered good.
-Baetidae (mayfly), Caenidae (mayfly), and Hydropsychidae (caddisfly) are the most common EPT families found around the Twin Cities metro area.
-In 2013, 4 EPT families were identified in the sample and made up 34% of the sample.
+A total of 3 EPT families (Baetidae (Mayflies), Heptageniidae (Mayflies), and Hydropsychidae (Caddisfly)) were identified in the sample and made up 29% of the sample.

+Interpretation of the Hilsenhoff Biotic Index

+Sampling Sites 2007 2008 2009 2010 2011 2012 2013 2014

+Hardwood Creek

+'Above' 7.2 6.3 6.6 6.0 5.0 5.0 6.2 5.2

+Hardwood Creek

-Interpretation of the Hilsenhoff Biotic Index Sampling Sites 2007 2008 2009 2010 2000 2012 2013 Hardwood Creek 'Above' 7.2 6.3 6.6 6.0 5.0 5.0 6.2 Hardwood Creek 'Below' NA NA NA 5.1 4.4 4.6 4.9
+'Below' NA NA NA 5.1 4.4 4.6 4.9 4.2